shielakri/IN3030/exercises/exercises01.md

 # Exercises Week 1

+## Exercise 0: Get to know your classmates!
+Turn on your camera and say hello to your classmates!
+Tell them your name, where you're working from right now (home, campus, ...), which study program you belong to (PROSA, ...) and what your hobbies are.
+Keep the camera on while everybody introduces themselves.

 ## Exercise 1: `Cores.java`.
 Create as many threads as there are cores.
 Use a for loop to create as many threads as there are cores in your computer.
 Give each of the threads their unique ID's.